 Reason 3: Compensation missing

-The hour account of an employee can be changed manually via the compensation.
+The hourly account of an employee can be changed manually via the compensation.
 If, for example, minus hours have arisen due to short-time work, these can be removed from the hours account again with compensation.

 Reason 4: Target hours